IBM RPG: Background

 Originally developed by IBM in 1959, the name Report Program Generator was descriptive of the purpose of the language: generation of reports from data files.
 FOLDOC accredits Wilf Hey with work at IBM that resulted in the development of RPG.
-(Note: But it says 1965, rather than the 1959 mentioned here.)
+(Note: But FOLDOC dates RPG to 1965, rather than the 1959 mentioned here.)
 FARGO (fourteen-o-one automatic report generation operation) was the predecessor to RPG on the IBM 1401.

 Both languages were intended to facilitate ease of transition for IBM tabulating machine (Tab) unit record equipment technicians to the then-new computers.
 Tab machine technicians were accustomed to plugging wires into control panels to implement input, output, control and counter operations (add, subtract, multiply, divide).
 Tab machines programs were executed by impulses emitted in a machine cycle; hence, FARGO and RPG emulated the notion of the machine cycle with the program cycle.
 RPG was superior to and rapidly replaced FARGO as the report generator program of choice.

 IBM later implemented RPG (7070-RG-902), but not FARGO, on the IBM 7070/72/74.

 The alternative languages generally available at the time were Assembler, COBOL, Commercial Translator COMTRAN or FORTRAN.
 Assembler and COBOL were more common in mainframe business operations (707X, 7080, System/360 models 30 and above) and RPG more commonly used by customers who were in transition from tabulating equipment (14xx, System/360 model 20).